AbirHaque/Open-SMS/README.md

 This is an Android Studio project written in Java.

-# Roadmap

-Implement the following:
-- Message sending to a recipient
-- Message scheduling

-## Contributing

-Open SMS is an **extremely** young project, so any contributions you

-make are greatly appreciated!

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.